banos/xxtmp-testmvc/examples/foam/readme.md

 Of particular interest is the line which begins

-    this.filteredDAO = this.dao = TodoDAO.create({
+    this.filteredDAO = this.dao = TobuyDAO.create({

-`TodoDAO` is a simple wrapper that ensures an entry which is edited to be empty gets removed.
+`TobuyDAO` is a simple wrapper that ensures an entry which is edited to be empty gets removed.
 Its `delegate` is the underlying DAO, which here is an `EasyDAO`. `EasyDAO` is a facade that makes it easy to construct common storage patterns:
-- `model` defines the type of data we're storing, here a `Todo.
+- `model` defines the type of data we're storing, here a `Tobuy.
-- `seqNo: true` means that `Todo`'s `id` property will be auto-incremented.
+- `seqNo: true` means that `Tobuy`'s `id` property will be auto-incremented.
 - `daoType: 'StorageDAO'` means our DAO is backed by LocalStorage.
 - `EasyDAO` by default caches any DAO that isn't in-memory.
 This means that the entire LocalStorage contents are loading into the cache at startup, and all updates are written through to memory and LocalStorage.